rfennell/AzurePipelines/Extensions/FileCopiers/readme.md

 In effect this task wrappers [Get-ChildItem](https://technet.microsoft.com/en-us/library/hh849800.aspx), see this commands online documentation for the filtering options

-This tasks would usually be followed by a 'Publish Build Artifacts' task.
+This tasks would usually be followed by a 'Publish Build Artifacts' task to move the contents to the build drop.

 ## GetArtifactFromUncShareTask